SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Conclusions

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}

 \coi{We declare we don't have conflicts of interest.}

 \data{All data used in the experiments is publicly available.
 The exact OASIS dataset used can be accessed from the website of Learn2reg challenge \url{https://learn2reg.grand-challenge.org/} and the LPBA40 dataset is available for download at \url{https://www.loni.usc.edu/research/atlas_downloads}.
+Lung250M-4B dataset can be obtained based on instructions at \url{https://github.com/multimodallearning/Lung250M-4B}.
 The provided codebase contains implementation for all additional data pre-processing that was done.}